Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 The similarity of QMIX and VDN:

-- Each agent is still a standard Q network, use self-observation as input and output the action logits(Q value).
+- Each agent is still a standard Q function, use self-observation as input and output the action logits(Q value).
-- Using standard DQN to optimize the Q net using :math:`Q_{tot}` with the team reward :math:`r`.
+- Using standard DQN to optimize the Q function using :math:`Q_{tot}` with the team reward :math:`r`.

 Difference:

 - Additional model **Mixer** is added into QMIX.
 - The Q values of all agents are fed to the **Mixer** for getting :math:`Q_{tot}`.
-- The gradient each Q net received is backpropagated from the **Mixer**.
+- The gradient each Q function received is backpropagated from the **Mixer**.

 Similar to VDN, QMIX is only applicable to the cooperative multi-agent task.
 Sharing the parameter is the primary option, which brings higher data efficiency and smaller model size.